Contrast-Security-OSS/infrastructure-hire-project/project3/README.md

 # Overview

-The data for this project is available from:
+The schema, data and query scripts for this project reside in the 'mysql' directory.
+The schema and data is sourced from:

 https://www.mysqltutorial.org/mysql-sample-database.aspx